samherring99/NightwingCurriculum/README.md

 ## Purpose ##

-- This repository contains the project-based learning and notes for the Nightwing AI/ML Curriculum.
+- This repository contains the project-based learning and notes for the Nightwing AI/ML Curriculum
-- It is intended to be a higher-level refresher for a large range of the developments in AI and machine learning since 2017 and their uses in production today.
+- It is intended to be a higher-level refresher for a large range of the developments in AI and machine learning since 2017 and their uses in production today
+- The course is broken up into **Modules** - each **Module** has **Readings** and **Videos** to complete, as well as 2-5 **Projects** in the form of interactive Jupyter Notebooks
--  Upon completing this course, you should be prepared to utilize LLMs and diffusion models in your future projects.
+- Upon completing this course, you should be prepared to utilize LLMs and diffusion models in your future projects
 - This repo also serves as my collection of notes as I went through these implementations, most of which are based off one or more repositories I found (which are linked below)

 ## Course Outline ##